 See our blog on the latest tech in the waste and recycling industry in Australia.

 Two classifications of microplastics currently exist.
 Primary microplastics are any plastic fragments or particles that are already 5.0 mm in size or less before entering the environment.

-Microplastics, defined as small (less than 5 mm in length) pieces of any kind of plastic debris, have been found in rivers, lakes, drinking water supplies and bottled water.
+Microplastics, defined as small (less than 5 mm in length) pieces of any kind of plastic debris, have made their way into rivers, lakes, drinking water supplies and bottled water.

 According to the World Health Organization (WHO), microplastics in drinking water do not appear to pose a health risk at current levels.
-In its first-ever report on the issue, the WHO says microplastics do not appear to pose a health risk at current levels but adds that much more research is needed.
+In its first-ever report on the issue, the WHO says microplastics do not appear to pose a health risk at current levels but adds that they need to research it more.

 As a result, one would obviously think that the solution to this, of course, is to recycle plastic tea bags.